-A subsidiary of Nippon Telegraph and Telephone (NTT), which employs upward of 27,000 people, Docomo itself is home to 8,100 employees.
+A subsidiary of Nippon Telegraph and Telephone (NTT), which employs upwards of 27,000 people, Docomo itself is home to 8,100 employees.
 Established in 1992, the pioneering enterprise has many divisions and departments, each with its own complicated legacy IT infrastructure.
-To meet the strict security policies needed to protect the huge volume of customer information Docomo handles, most of its business systems are built internally, including email and interoffice communication tools.
-But as employees pivoted to work from home during the Covid-19 pandemic, it became difficult to move business forward with such a limited in-house toolset.
+To meet the strict security policies needed to protect the huge volume of customer information that Docomo handles, most of its business systems are built internally, including email and interoffice communication tools.
+But as employees pivoted to working from home during the Covid-19 pandemic, it became difficult to move business forwards with such a limited in-house toolset.

 Luckily, the innovation management department in Docomo’s research and development division had introduced Slack on an experimental basis in early 2019.
-The channel-based messaging platform provided a seamless way for Docomo to transition to remote work, increase organizational agility, keep internal teams aligned, and stay connected to external partners.
+The channel-based messaging platform provided a seamless way for Docomo to transition to remote work, increase organisational agility, keep internal teams aligned and stay connected to external partners.

 Spearheading this strategy was Takuya Nakamura, Docomo’s cloud solutions manager in the company’s innovation management department.
-“I think the move to remote work and Slack helped us revolutionize not just our communications but our organizational culture,” he says.
-“We have achieved an open, non-hierarchical communication culture with Slack.”
+‘I think the move to remote work and Slack helped us revolutionise not just our communications, but our organisational culture,’ he says.
+‘We have achieved an open, non-hierarchical communication culture with Slack.’

 Speeding up communication with external partners while maintaining high-level security

-Previously, Docomo’s innovation management department relied on email and phone to communicate with external organizations.
+Previously, Docomo’s innovation management department relied on email and phone to communicate with external organisations.
 The process was slow and fragmented, isolating conversations and making it difficult to find information internally.

-Introduced just before the pandemic, Slack Enterprise Grid checked all the boxes and cleared more than 200 security policies, including strict password requirements, specifications for the duration of access log storage, and status checks for third-party certifications.
-This allowed Docomo to simultaneously maintain high-level security and speed up communications, both inside and outside the organization.
+Introduced just before the pandemic, Slack Enterprise Grid ticked all the boxes and cleared more than 200 security policies, including strict password requirements, specifications for the duration of access log storage and status checks for third-party certifications.
+This allowed Docomo to simultaneously maintain high-level security and speed up communications, both inside and outside the organisation.